As an Amazon Associate I earn from qualifying purchases.

 “The best preparation for good work tomorrow is to do good work today.” — Elbert Hubbard

 And honestly?
 It unlocked something in me.
-I realized that mornings aren’t something far away in the future — they’re simply a continuation of what we did (or didn’t do) the night before.
+I realized that mornings aren’t something far away in the future — they’re simply a continuation of what we did (or didn’t do) during my night-before routine.
 Whether our mornings feel calm or chaotic is usually decided long before the alarm goes off.

 If any of this sounds familiar — feeling overwhelmed the moment you wake up, staring at your kitchen wondering oatmeal, eggs, yogurt, granola… what should I eat? — or standing in front of your closet unsure if it’s a gym day or a work meeting day — then you’ve experienced decision fatigue.
 It’s a heavy feeling for someone who technically just woke up!